 2. Be proactive.

 Good things don’t come to those who wait.
 No one will care about your career as much as you do, so be proactive about it!
 Ask for opportunities.
 Follow new paths that interest you.
-There’s not one right way to accomplish something, so try things out, learn from mistakes, and keep moving your career in a direction you love.
+There isn't one right way to accomplish something, so try things out, learn from mistakes, and keep moving your career in a direction you love.

 3. Practice patience.